-The maximum weight of is the key factor, and the relative weights are determined to be: , , and .
+The maximum weight of is the key factor, and the relative weights are determined to be , , and .
 The initial mass function can be modified using Eq.
 (28).
 The fusion results are summarised in Table 5.

 Table 5.
 Multi-source information fusion: water in-rush risk assessment